Mediation Lawyers in Fairfax

 Mediation is an effective tool for resolving conflicts—including divorce—outside of the standard litigation system.
-This approach can offer positive, cost-effective alternatives to dispute resolution in a number of areas, such as divorce, child custody, child support, and other family law issues.
+This approach offers a positive, cost-effective alternative to dispute resolution in a number of family law areas, including division of property in divorce, child custody, child support, and alimony.

 The Fairfax mediation lawyers at DiPietro Law Group, PLLC can help you reach an amicable settlement to your dispute.
-With more than 42 years of combined experience, we are adept at helping our clients reach agreeable resolutions to all types of family law conflicts.
+With over 60 years of combined experience, we are adept at helping our clients reach agreeable resolutions to all types of family law conflicts.

 Divorce Mediation: Why Choose Alternative Dispute Resolution?

 Divorce mediation allows both parties to identify, negotiate, and resolve the many intricate issues that must be addressed in divorce.
 Parties can schedule multiple sessions so that there is adequate time to review and address complex matters in detail before reaching a decision.

 The mediator establishes firm ground rules and a comfortable environment so that emotionally charged issues can be discussed with minimal conflict.
 The mediator helps both spouses gather necessary information and review it systematically.
 A mediator often helps formulate a more creative solution than the court could offer.
 When parenting agreements and financial distribution plans are made by the spouses themselves, there is a better chance of meeting the needs of the entire family.
 Instead of winners and losers, like you tend to find in a litigation outcome, both spouses can walk away from mediation feeling satisfied.

 Mediated divorces typically take less time and cost less money than divorce handled through litigation.
 Proceedings are private, unlike matters litigated in court.
 Over time, mediated divorces have shown to have a higher rate of long-range parental cooperation, and usually have fewer costly returns to court.